 The Adder hibernates in winter, emerging in early spring, males first, and April is one of the best times to look for ‘skin casts’ as they will shed their skin soon after emerging.
 Females do so approx. a month later.
 Adders are, viviparous - bear live young rather than lay eggs around August - early September.

 Photograph - No Woolston image is available

-The only record which relates to Slow Worm dates back to 1984 when a Warden, David Edwards reported one on 19/05/1984.
+Status The only record which relates to Slow Worm dates back to 1984 when a Warden, David Edwards, reported one on 19th May 1984.

 Slow Worms are legless lizards, not worms as their name implies or snakes which they are often mistaken for.
 They first appear from hibernation around March and adults have a smooth, shiny appearance with a grey or bluish belly.
 Males differ from females in colour, they tend to vary between greyish, brownish or coppery and typically lack any stripes.
 The females are brownish, or coppery on the back with brown or dark sides with lighter iridescent flecking.
 Many females have a dark strip down the centre of the back and running along their sides.
 Individuals may have bluish spots which is more common amongst males.

 Breeding takes place through May and June.
 Slow Worms are ‘ovoviviparous’ with the young born live but are initially encased in an egg sac typically in August or September.
 The juveniles have an iridescent silver-gold-bronze-coppery back with brown or black sides and take up to eight years to reach maturity.
 Slow Worms are extremely long lived, 50 years has been noted.
 They shed their skins regularly during their life.